 But this lady was standing up, not lying down on a rock in a seductive pose.
 There is another statue, I told him.
 This is not the statue I saw.
 Its beautiful, and thank you, but she is not the lady of my dreams.
 Ah!
 He knew where the other one was.
 It was on private property and he couldn’t take me there.
 Back at the hotel I asked around and they showed me a picture.

-The story was told of a reclusive sculptor who fell in love with a trader’s daughter and sculpted these rocks in homage to her.
+The Story of the Stone Ladies – a tale was told of a reclusive sculptor who fell in love with a trader’s daughter and sculpted these rocks in homage to her.
 She was a Coventry.
 We had Coventry twins Glenda & Glynis in Harrismith who came from a Drakensberg trading family.
 And I think I see a resemblance . . .

 But some of his younger in-laws saw him as a con man and a parasite at the family homestead, and at the height of the row, Coventry’s nephew hiked up to the sculpture in a rage and smashed off the nose.
 So, some say, Chalmers began a second Spirit of the Woods, this time in a secret location almost completely enclosed by other boulders, sometimes working for weeks without a break.”